Soap2G/atlas-opendata-infrastructure/slides.md

 color: lime-light
 ---

-## We decided that the best of satisfying the requirements was to code a new Dirac
+## We decided that the best way of satisfying the requirements was to code a new Dirac

 ---